Review of Established Programs

 - Data derived from program performance data and the results and analysis of student survey results;

-- The application of Faculty processes, as they apply to learning outcomes for students;
+- The application of learning outcomes;

 - The views of academic and teaching staff peers, students, graduates, employers and other relevant stakeholders;